jehankhan1/jehan-portfolio/README.md

 # jehan-portfolio
-A minimalist, aesthetic and interactive personal portfolio built with React and Tailwind CSS.
-Features smooth animations, a dark mode toggle and an interactive project showcase.
+This is my personal developer portfolio—a visually aesthetic and interactive website built to showcase my projects, skills, and creative journey.
+It’s designed with a clean and minimal UI.